thkwznk/aseprite-scripts/ROADMAP.md

 Unreleased:

+- [Improvement] Support rotating and flipping of regular brushes

+## Extend Cel

+Unreleased:

 - ...

 Future:

-- [Improvement] Support existing operations for regular brushes (no longer grey-out options)
+- [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)